 When your student tenant/s arrive in Wales and are required to isolate, it is very important that they stay in their accommodation for the time they are required to isolate.
 It can take up to 10 days to develop coronavirus symptoms after catching the virus and in this time it can be passed on to others.
 Isolating will reduce the chance of the transmission of coronavirus in Wales and help prevent family, friends and the community from contracting coronavirus, as well as helping to protect the NHS in Wales.

 How to travel safely to accommodation

-All arrivals from amber list countries arriving in Wales must travel directly to their accommodation and must stay there until the end of the last day of their isolation.
+All arrivals in Wales, who are not exempt from self-isolation, must travel directly to their accommodation and must stay there until the end of the last day of their isolation.

 Arrivals must only use public transport if they have no other option and are not symptomatic.

 Universities will have lists of transport providers that they can share with their international students, so if any student asks you about transport, you can suggest they speak to their university or visit the international student pages on the university website.